-As CFO, Mr. King oversaw M&T's continued growth (compared to peers) in net income and EPS.
-Additionally, for performance year 2020, the NCG Committee considered the following factors (among others discussed in this CD&A) in establishing Mr. King's TDC, which reflects a reduction in the bankwide STI pool:
+As CFO, Mr. King directed the Company's strong 2021 financial performance through his leadership, guidance and insight into critical corporate performance measurements.
+Additionally, for the 2021 performance year, the NCG Committee considered the following performance factors (among others discussed in this CD&A) in establishing Mr. King's TDC: